BLAKE3-team/BLAKE3/c/README.md

 gcc -shared -O3 -o libblake3.so blake3.c blake3_dispatch.c blake3_portable.c
 ```

-## Differences from the Rust Implementation
+# Differences from the Rust Implementation

 The single-threaded Rust and C implementations use the same algorithms,
 and their performance is the same if you use the assembly
 implementations or if you compile the intrinsics-based implementations
 with Clang.
 (Both Clang and rustc are LLVM-based.)

-The C implementation does not currently support multi-threading.
+The C implementation doesn't currently support multi-threading.
 OpenMP
 support or similar might be added in the future.

-Both the C and Rust implementations support output of any length, but
-only the Rust implementation provides an incremental (and seekable)
-output reader.
-This might also be added in the future.